Psingh12354/Excel/README.md

 - **CTRL + 1** format a cell.
 - **ALT + E + S** to paste special
 - To apply find in specific column select that column and press **CTRL + F**.
+- **Column(Reference)** type this command and select any specific column and move it u will get the Reference.
+- Use **VLOOKUP** to transfer data from one excel to other with comparison.